G-12.0000

 shall select their own Permanent

-Commission, as the highest court of each
+Judicial Commission, as the highest court

-their respective Primary Synods
+their respective Primary Synod

 (Westminster or Auburn).